mikiya09/ComSci/c++_concept.md

             |                  |
             | }                |
             --------------------
-            [ verify if derived class could access it with . operator ]
+            [ you could accees to members under protected: ]